 Estonian Anthropocene Center

 Estonian Anthropocene Center NPO is founded by citizens Kelli Turmann and Karin Kiigemägi in 2020.
 The NPO is managed by one board member, Kelli Turmann.
 Together with experts of the fields and partner organisations we have started the Biotoopia project with a 5-year perspective to connect creative people and natural scientists in order to find new understandings and patterns for saving and restoring the world’s biosphere.
 If you would like to become a member, please find our statute and more info about how to become a member here.
+Here you may find the financial reports for the first year 2020.11-2021.

 In addition to the annual conferences, Biotoopia is also aiming to develop a digital network of international scientists and artists and library section to share knowledge and accelerate new practical cooperation projects, and support environmental education.
 Together with experts of the fields we engage young creatives in implementing Biotoopia’s Talks and Walks series and with the help of children’s voice we create cross subject art, ethics and biosphere study materials for raising awareness systematically in lifelong learning scale.